Feed on Posts or Comments

 “Intelligent design” is a populist socio-political movement that many communities have found doesn’t suit the populace, once they learn that the DI’s brand of “intelligent design” is actually a narrow religious viewpoint, and not the high-minded connotation most people assign to the phrase “intelligent design” in their ignorance of the actual content the antievolutionists give it.

-One Response to “York Dispatch and the DI”
+One thought on “York Dispatch and the DI

 Both York papers had articles that cited lawyers whose opinions were at odds with those expressed by the Dicovery Institute press release.
 The Dispatch went the extra step by publishing an editorial.
 I wonder if Mike Argento will write on it, as he so wonderfully did during the trial.